Darkclown205/Final_Project/README.md

 ## Future Improvements

->Enhanced Email Scheduling: Add more flexible options for scheduling and customizing birthday wishes.
+>Enhanced Email Scheduling: Add more flexible options for scheduling and custom

+izing birthday wishes.
 >Database Integration: Implement a database to store user profiles and birthday data.
 >User Authentication: Add authentication features to allow users to manage their data securely.